<

 $40-65per week

-Five categories should never be rented, regardless of how infrequently you hike.
-The reasons are hygiene (worn against skin), fit (affects injury risk), or economics (so cheap that renting never makes sense).
+Six categories should never be rented, regardless of how infrequently you hike.
+Generally, the reasons are hygiene (worn against skin), fit (affects injury risk), or economics (so cheap that renting never makes sense).
+Specifically, these are the items you need to know intimately and have tested before summit day.

 Footwear must be broken in before summit day — new boots, even well-fitted ones, cause blisters.
 Rental boots are worn by strangers and have zero break-in relative to your foot.
 Blisters from rental boots on your first summit are the most common beginner trip-ruiner and entirely avoidable.
 This is the single item where buying is non-negotiable from the very start.